These Miso Soba Noodle Bowls with Spicy Tofu are filled with umami flavour and are the perfect vegetarian comfort food!

 Ingredients and substitutions

-- Soba noodles – Korean buckwheat noodles and whole wheat vermicelli will replace the soba noodles identically.
-You can use udon noodles or ramen noodles as a replacement as well but it will alter the overall flavour.
+- Soba noodles – Korean buckwheat noodles and whole wheat vermicelli are the best substitutes for soba noodles.
+You can also use udon noodles or ramen noodles as a replacement, but it will alter the overall flavour.

 Miso broth

-- Soy sauce – Using Tamari or coconut aminos will work well in place of soy sauce.
+- Soy sauce – tamari or coconut aminos will work well in place of soy sauce.

-- Sriracha – If you're looking for a spice alternative you can use chili paste, crushed chili flakes, or cayenne to replace Sriracha.
+- Sriracha – you can use chili paste, crushed chili flakes or cayenne to replace the Sriracha.
 If you're looking to minimize the spice level of this recipe, feel free to leave this out.

-- Soy sauce – See substitutes for soy sauce above.
+- Soy sauce – see substitution notes above.

-- Rice wine vinegar – If you do not have rice wine vinegar on hand here is what you can do instead: Use 1 tbsp of white wine vinegar plus 1/4 tsp of sugar for every tablespoon of rice wine vinegar.
+- Rice wine vinegar – use 1 tbsp. white wine vinegar plus 1/4 tsp. sugar for every tablespoon of rice wine vinegar.

 Toppings